I have been working with the polymergravure process for 20 years, since taking a workshop with Dan Welden in Santa Fe.

 The plate is inked and gently wiped by hand using tarlatan to remove the ink from the lightest areas, but being careful to leave ink in the grooves of the darkest shadow areas.
 The finished plate is then placed on the bed of an intaglio press, covered with damp etching paper and the felts and run through the press.
 Under pressure the ink is squeezed out of the deep grooves and onto the paper to form the image.
 Carefully, the felts are lifted and the print pulled away from the plate and laid out to dry.
 The plate can then re-inked, wiped and printed until the edition is complete.

-I am now having aquatint screens made for me and they are available through my website here, along with more information, sizes and prices.
+I have my aquatint screens made for me and they’re available on my website shop here, along with more information, sizes and prices.